WomensLaw serves and supports all survivors, no matter their sex or gender.

 What do I need to know about the personal statement and corroboration included in my application?

 The personal statement is very important.
-It is the only opportunity you have to tell your story in your own words and for USCIS to hear your “voice.”
+Because there is no court hearing or interview involved in a T visa application, the written personal statement is the only opportunity you have to tell your story in your own words and for USCIS to hear your “voice.”
 Your attorney or a crime victim advocate can help you organize your story but it should be in your own words.
-If you can’t get a law enforcement endorsement, you must explain in your statement how you tried to be helpful and what response, if any, you got back from law enforcement.
+If you can’t get a law enforcement declaration, you must explain in your statement how you tried to be helpful and what response, if any, you got back from law enforcement.
 You should also use your statement to explain why you meet the other eligibility requirements, especially if you don’t have a lot of other documents to support your case.

-Other evidence that may support your case (“corroboration”) includes any documents or evidence from medical, legal, or social service systems that supports your own story and shows that you meet the T visa requirements.
-USCIS likes evidence from other “systems” because those systems are assumed to have expertise in their areas.
-They will, however, look at evidence from other sources too, especially if you and your lawyer explain why you couldn’t get “systems” evidence and why this source (your counselor, for instance) is believable, trustworthy and knowledgeable.
+Other evidence that may support your case (“corroboration”) includes any documents or evidence from medical, legal, or social service systems that support your own story and show that you meet the T visa requirements.
+USCIS likes evidence from other “systems” because those systems have expertise in their areas.
+USCIS will, however, look at evidence from other sources too, especially if you and your lawyer explain why a source such as your counselor or therapist is believable, trustworthy and knowledgeable.